'Quantum leap' in climate ambition needed, says UN report – DW – 10/24/2024

 "We hear every day about how important this is, how much we need to act," said Olhoff.
 "And in reality, we are only seeing baby steps where we should be seeing this quantum leap."

-Since last year Olhoff said global emissions have continued to increase and that Madagascar was the only country to strengthen mitigation targets for 2030.
+Since last year, Olhoff said, global emissions have continued to increase.
+Madagascar was the only country to strengthen mitigation targets for 2030.

 Global greenhouse gas emissions hit a new record of over 57 gigatons of carbon dioxide equivalent in 2023 and rose across all sectors.